-Nordic Dancers Northwest, in Bellingham and Burlington, WA, run two weekly classes and a monthly dance party.
+Nordic Dancers Northwest, runs a monthly dance in Mt Vernon, WA.
 The website includes a list of dances taught in the last couple of years, along with links to videos of many.
-In addition, you can find links to recent videos taken of Vancouver's recent Danish workshop and the band Dansaspel's final performance at the Bothell Scandia Ball.
+In addition, you can find links to recent videos taken of Vancouver's Danish workshop and the band Dansaspel's final performance at the Bothell Scandia Ball.

 Norsk Folkedans Stemne In Norway, a stemne is a gathering of folk dancers and musicians sharing their knowledge of dances and music.
 Locally, this gathering happens every year in August a bit north of Seattle.

 Northern California Spelmanslag This site has some great sheet music transcribed from workshops, and online copies of their newsletters going back to 1996 with interesting articles and links to Scandinavian music and dance sites.
 The April 2009 issue has links to online dance videos.